Erick-Chimal/100-days-100-project-in-python/README.md

 <!-- ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo) -->

 <h2>Description</h2>
 For the next 100 days, I will be embarking on an ambitious project to challenge my problem solving and critical thinking skills.
 I plan on posting one project a day, starting from the basics and gradually becoming more complex as the days go by.
-Daily projects are based on scenerio or with a goal set in place meant to develop python fundamentals, and by the end of the 100 days, I hope to have developed a comprehensive understanding of the language and its associated skills.
+Daily projects are based on scenerios or goals to develop python fundamentals, and by the end of the 100 days, I hope to have developed a comprehensive understanding of the language and its associated skills.
 This project is an exciting challenge which I am looking forward to, and I am confident that I can use it to acquire an extensive knowledge of Python.
 <br />